 This publication was developed to provide general safety and unloading guidelines to be used by service providers and providers of drivers and equipment to the compressed gas industry for the distribution of cryogenic liquids by bulk cargo tank.
 These guidelines assist drivers when there are physical differences between the cargo tanks, pumping systems, and customer storage tanks that the driver will operate during the unloading of cryogenic liquids.

-This publication provides technical guidance and the complete equation set needed to determine if a particular vessel can or cannot be overpressurized during the refill operation.
+This publication provides technical guidance and the complete equation set needed to assess the overpressure protection system for a particular vessel during the refill operation, given a particular set of transfer and delivery equipment.
 Acceptable engineering controls for the protection of cryogenic storage tanks and transport tanks with rupture disk(s) as part of the relief system are provided.
+The application of these engineering controls constitutes a minimum standard.

 This publication is intended for civil services (fire department, police, etc.) and emergency responders.
 The information in this publication shall only be applied by a subject matter expert (SME) in the product, equipment, and the emergency response handling protocols or practices.